 Short Sale Checklist in Louisville, Kentucky

-If you are thinking about filing bankruptcy, don’t delay because timing is crucial. ou can file too early or too late.
+If you are considering bankruptcy, don’t delay because timing is crucial.
+You can file too early or too late.
 I am here to help you.
-Bring in your documents and, contact my office right away to start the conversation—Nick C. Thompson, Bankruptcy Lawyer: 502-625-0905.
-Again here is the Kentucky Bankruptcy Required Document Checklist
+Bring in your documents and, contact my office immediately to start the conversation—Nick C. Thompson, Bankruptcy Lawyer: 502-625-0905.
+Again, here is the printable copy of the Kentucky Bankruptcy Required Document Checklist